-Each school shall annually schedule at least 437 hours of direct pupil instruction in kindergarten, at least 1,050 hours of direct pupil instruction in grades 1 through 6, and at least 1,137 hours of direct pupil instruction in grades 7 to 12.
+Each school shall annually schedule at least 1,050 hours of direct pupil instruction in grades K5 through 6, and at least 1,137 hours of direct pupil instruction in grades 7 to 12.
+Schools with grades 7 and above are expected to have 1,137 hours of instruction for all pupils in grade K5 and above.
 Scheduled hours include a maximum of 30 minutes of recess and time for pupils to transfer between classes but do not include the lunch period.
 Wis. § 120.12 (15)